π¦ Agentic RAG + Context Engineering

 The agent maintains in-memory state for:

-Agent loop - Supports recursive sub-agent calls with reduced max iterations
+_todo_storeglobal variable, persists for the lifetime of the process - Agent loop - Supports recursive sub-agent calls with reduced max iterations

 Sub-Agents